 Any home-connected expense such as utilities, rent or mortgage, homeowners insurance, or necessary repairs can be counted.
 Home improvements that benefit the entire home can be deducted proportionally, but repairs that specifically benefit the office can be deducted in full.
 Keep in mind that even if you don’t qualify to take the home office deduction, home-connected expenses such as a telephone land line or cell phone plan that is used exclusively for business can still be deducted in full.

-As of tax year 2013, the IRS is offering a simplified option to claim the home business office deduction.
+In tax year 2013, the IRS started offering a simplified option to claim the home business office deduction.
 Instead of filling out the lengthy Form 8829 and claiming individual expenses, taxpayers can fill out a new streamlined version in which the home office deduction is simply based on the number of square feet of office space.
-Home business owners can claim $5 per square foot for their office space up to 300 square feet.
+In 2014, home business owners can claim $5 per square foot for their office space up to 300 square feet.

 Business owners who opt to use the simplified version cannot claim a depreciation deduction for their home or later recapture depreciation for the years they used the simplified option.